The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 path = request.path # "/" ← Not "/google-chat-bot"!

 The Cloud Functions runtime strips the function name path prefix before passing the request to Flask.
-Even if the external URL has /google-chat-bot, request.path as seen from Flask is /.
+Even if the external URL is /google-chat-bot, the request.path visible to Flask is /.

 The solution is to use the K_SERVICE environment variable.
 In Cloud Functions Gen 2 (= Cloud Run), this environment variable is automatically set to the service name (= function name).